MSc Social WorkFind a programme

 See international equivalent qualifications on the International Office website.

-Completion of the degree will make you eligible to register with the Health and Care Professions Council and practise as a qualified professional social worker.
+Successful completion of this master's degree will mean you are eligible to register with the Health and Care Professions Council and practise as a qualified professional social worker.

 REF 2014 results